osamamaruf/reactnd-project-mobile-flashcards/README.md

 # Platform
-The application has been tested on Android ( 6.0 Marshmellow ).
+The application has been tested on Android.

 ## Installation